Palaeonisciformes

-The Palaeonisciformes (Palaeoniscida) are an extinct order of early ray-finned fishes (Actinopterygii).
-Palaeonisciformes sensu lato first appeared in the fossil record in the Late Silurian and last appeared in the Late Cretaceous.
-The name is derived from the Ancient Greek words παλαιός (palaiós, ancient) and ὀνίσκος (oniskos, 'cod-fish' or woodlouse), probably pertaining to the organization of the fishes' scales, similar to the exoskeletal plating of woodlice.

-In an early interpretation of the group, the Palaeonisciformes are divided in two suborders: Palaeoniscoidei (includes Palaeoniscum and fossil taxa with a broadly similar appearance) and Platysomoidei (includes Platysomus and other deep-bodied early actinopterygians).
-These groupings are considered paraphyletic today.
-In the cladistic sense, Palaeonisciformes sensu stricto should only refer to the Permian Palaeoniscum, the name giving taxon, and all other taxa that fall on the same lineage as Palaeoniscum.

-Additionally, the term Palaeopterygii ("ancient fins") is sometimes used to group fossil and extant actinopterygians that are neither members of the monophyletic Neopterygii nor the also monophyletic Cladistia.
-Like the Palaeonisciformes sensu lato, the Palaeopterygii are also a paraphyletic assemblage.
+The Palaeonisciformes, commonly known as "palaeoniscoids" (also spelled "paleoniscoid", or alternatively "paleoniscids") are an extinct grouping of primitive ray-finned fish (Actinopterygii), spanning from the Silurian/Devonian to the Cretaceous.
+They are generally considered paraphyletic, but their exact relationships to living ray-finned fish are uncertain.
+While some and perhaps most palaeoniscoids likely belong to the stem-group of Actinopteryii, it has been suggested that some may belong to the crown group, with some of these possibly related to Cladistia (containing bichirs) and/or Chondrostei (which contains sturgeons and paddlefish).
+Many palaeoniscoids share a conservative body shape and a similar arrangement of skull bones, though paleoniscoids as a whole exhibit considerable diversity in body shape.

 Historic background

 The systematics of fossil and extant fishes has puzzled ichthyologists since the time of Louis Agassiz, who first grouped all Palaeozoic ray-finned fishes together with Chondrostei (sturgeons, paddlefishes), gars, lungfishes, and acanthodians in his Ganoidei.
 Carl Hermann Müller later proposed to divide actinopterygians into three groups: Chondrostei, Holostei, and Teleostei.
 Later, Edward Drinker Cope included these three groups within Actinopteri.
 The same classification is also used today, though the definitions of these groups have changed significantly over the years.
 The sister group to Actinopteri are the Cladistia, which include Polypterus (bichirs), Erpetoichthys and their fossil relatives.
 All together are grouped as Actinopterygii.

 A few additional classification schemes were proposed over the years.
 Lev Berg erected the superorder Palaeonisci, in which he included early actinopterygians that belonged to neither Chondrostei nor Polypteri (Cladistia).
 Mostly following Berg, Jean-Pierre Lehman grouped the Actinopterygii into 26 orders, among others the Palaeonisciformes with the two suborders Palaeoniscoidei and Platysomoidei.

 Numerous genera of early actinopterygians have been referred to either Palaeonisciformes or to one of its suborders based on superficial resemblance with either Palaeoniscum (Palaeoniscoidei) or Platysomus (Platysomoidei), especially during the early and middle parts of the 20th century.
 Palaeonisciformes, Palaeoniscoidei, and Platysomoidei have therefore become wastebasket taxa.
 They are not natural groups, but instead paraphyletic assemblages of the early members of several ray-finned fish lineages.
 Palaeoniscoidei have traditionally encompassed most Paleozoic actinopterygians, except those that exhibit atypical body forms (such as the deep-bodied Platysomoidei, or those assigned securely to any of the living groups of ray-finned fishes.
 The same can also be said about the family Palaeoniscidae sensu lato, to which several genera not closely related to Palaeoniscum have been referred in the past.